Algorithm with variable coefficients for computing matrix inverses: Introduction and preliminaries

-which will be referred to as \textbf{HP2}.
-Furthermore, the Hyper-Power scheme corresponding to $d=2$ will be denoted by \textbf{HP3}.
+Further research expanded these techniques to compute not only classical matrix inverses but also generalized inverses such as the Moore--Penrose and Drazin inverses, which are essential in the analysis of singular or rectangular matrices.
 It has been demonstrated that the Schultz iteration \eqref{Sch} can also be used for computing various generalized inverses of matrices that may be singular or rectangular (see, for instance, \cite{SMSMP, SMSDrazin}).
 Related results for the general Hyper-Power method \eqref{HP} are presented in \cite{ChenWan,Weiguo,Liu}.

-A broader family of methods, known as generalized Schultz iterations of the form $X_{k+1}=X_kP(AX_k)$, where $P$ is a real polynomial of degree $d$, was introduced and analyzed by Petkovi\'c in \cite{MP1}.
-In that work, the necessary conditions for convergence toward a regular or generalized matrix inverse are established, together with several explicit examples of such methods.
+A broader family of methods, known as \textit{Generalized Schultz iterative methods}, have the form $X_{k+1}=X_kP(AX_k)$, where $P\in \R[x]$ is a real polynomial of degree $d$.
+This family is introduced and analyzed by Petkovi\'c in \cite{MP1}, and contains all previously mentioned iterative methods, for the special choices of the polynomial $P$.
+Iterations can be written in the equivalent form $ X_{k+1} = X_k \bar P(F_k)$, where $\bar P(x)=P(1-x)$ is also $d$-degree real polynomial and $F_k=I-AX_k$ is the matrix residual.
+Theoretical properties, including the convergence order, sufficient conditions for convergence based on the initial matrix $X_0$ as well the behaviour when matrix $A$ is singular, are extensively studied in \cite{MP1}.

-Recently, in \cite{OPM} is derived new method with variable coefficients for computing the inverse $A^{-1}$.
-In this paper we use the idea presented in \cite{OPM} to derive method with better performances.